What is a job description?

 A job description is a written explanation that outlines the essential responsibilities and requirements for a vacant position.
 Job descriptions should be thorough, clear, and concise and include:

-- A brief introduction to the company and its mission
+- A brief introduction to the company and its mission.

-- An overview of the job responsibilities
+- An overview of the job responsibilities.

-- The necessary skills, competence levels, knowledge, and qualifications
+- The necessary skills, competence levels, knowledge, and qualifications relevant candidates should have.

-- Testing that the company may require
+- Testing that the company may require.

-- Environmental factors or strenuous components of the job
+- Environmental factors or strenuous components of the job.

-- The type of employment—full-time, part-time, or independent contractor
+- The type of employment—full-time, part-time, or independent contractor.

 Job descriptions are an indispensable tool.
 A crystal-clear job description enables HR to:

 - Define the job and identify the type of candidate they’d like to hire